Delia Fiallo, known as 'the mother of the Latin American soap opera,' dies at 96 - KESQ

 Considered the “mother of the Latin American soap opera,” Delia Fiallo wrote more than 40 radio and television works.

-Among her original works and later adapted by herself or by others are “Cristal,”, “Esmeralda,” “La Zulianita,” “María del Mar” and many more.
+Among her original works and later adapted by herself or by others are “Cristal,” “Esmeralda,” “La Zulianita,” and “María del Mar.”

+The productions based on her works were seen in millions of homes around the world.

+“A telenovela is basically about sentiment,” she told Variety in 1996.
+“If you don’t make the public cry, you won’t achieve anything.”

 The-CNN-Wire